tbttin/notes/makes/gnu-make-manual.md

 ## Arguments to Specify the Goals

+- `print`

+  Print listings of the source files that have changed?

 [#Goals]

 ## Instead of Executing Recipes

+- '`-n`{.sample}'\
+  '`--just-print`{.sample}'\
+  '`--dry-run`{.sample}'\
+  '`--recon`{.sample}'

+  "No-op".
+Causes `make` to print the recipes that are needed to make the targets up to date, but not actually execute them.
+Note that some recipes are still executed, even with this flag (see [How the `MAKE` Variable Works]).
+Also any recipes needed to update included makefiles are still executed (see [How Makefiles Are Remade]).

+- '`-W file`{.sample}'\
+  '`--what-if=file`{.sample}'\
+  '`--assume-new=file`{.sample}'\
+  '`--new-file=file`{.sample}'

+  "What if".
+Each '`-W`' flag is followed by a file name.
+The given files' modification times are recorded by `make` as being the present time, although the actual modification times remain the same.
+You can use the '`-W`' flag in conjunction with the '`-n`' flag to see what would happen if you were to modify specific files.

+- The '`-n`', '`-t`', and '`-q`' options do not affect recipe lines that begin with '`+`' characters or contain the strings '`$(MAKE)`' or '`${MAKE}`'.

+- The '`-t`' flag prevents phony targets (see [Phony Targets]) from being updated, unless there are recipe lines beginning with '`+`' or containing '`$(MAKE)`' or '`${MAKE}`'?

 [#Instead-of-Execution]

 ## Avoiding Recompilation of Some Files

+- If you anticipate the problem before changing the header file, you can use the '`-t`' flag.
+This flag tells `make` not to run the recipes in the rules, but rather to mark the target up to date by changing its last-modification date.
+You would follow this procedure:

+  1. Use the command '`make`' to recompile the source files that really need recompilation, ensuring that the object files are up-to-date before you begin.

+  2. Make the changes in the header files.

+  3. Use the command '`make -t`' to mark all the object files as up to date.
+The next time you run `make`, the changes in the header files will not cause any recompilation.

+- If you have already changed the header file at a time when some files do need recompilation, it is too late to do this.
+Instead, you can use the '`-o file`' flag, which marks a specified file as "old" .
+This means that the file itself will not be remade, and nothing else will be remade on its account.
+Follow this procedure:

+  1. Recompile the source files that need compilation for reasons independent of the particular header file, with '`make -o headerfile`'.
+If several header files are involved, use a separate '`-o`' option for each header file.

+  2. Touch all the object files with '`make -t`'.

 [#Avoiding-Compilation]